franik7/RegWave-Description/README.md

 - Classification can be non-deterministic (manual override option is available)
 - OCC PDF extraction depends on n8n's built-in Extract From File node; scanned/image PDFs will not extract correctly
 - HuggingFace free inference tier may queue requests under heavy load (~200–400ms additional latency)
+- Email delivery (scheduled digest and Share filtered) currently sends via a personal Gmail account through n8n; this is fine for low volume but is the main candidate for a dedicated transactional email service if usage scales
+- Triage decisions are stored with user attribution and timestamp, but the system does not yet retain a full change-history of every status change (no immutable audit log)

 These are acceptable trade-offs for a lightweight, free-tier system.